-The Annual Review Meeting was held on March 26-27, 2001.
-The first day of the meeting consisted of overviews given by Larry, Art, Ignacio Steinar, and Gary, followed by a discussion with industrial participants, and a poster session by the students.
-A very successful group dinner was held that evening at the Monterey Bay Fish Grotto.
-The second day was devoted to final year student presentations.
-We are especially grateful for the very positive feedback on this meeting.
-Next year's meeting is scheduled for March 25-26, 2002.
+The Annual Review Meeting will be held on March 26-27, 2001.
+The first day of the meeting will consist of overviews given by Larry, Art, Ignacio Steinar, and Gary, followed by a discussion with industrial participants, and a poster session by the students.
+There will also be a dinner that evening at the Monterey Bay Fish Grotto.
+The second day is devoted to final year student presentations.
+Last year the feedback we received was extremely positive.
 If you have any additional thoughts or suggestions, please let us know.